 - Defects that are too expensive to correct

-There are several lean manufacturing techniques that companies can adopt to improve their manufacturing process.
+There are several lean manufacturing techniques that companies can adopt to improve their manufacturing process (and minimize your Hidden Factory).
 Some common ones include: the Kaizen technique, 5S, six big losses, OEE, machine monitoring, and workforce intelligence.

 Lean manufacturing terminology